Zephania Kameeta: Religious work

 This poem was later published in his Why, O Lord?: Psalms and Sermons from Namibia (Augsburg Fortress, 1986) and included in Pocket Prayers for Peace and Justice (Church House Publishing, 2004).

 Political work

 In 1975, Kameeta founded the Namibia National Convention, a group founded to promote Black Consciousness.
 He was arrested by the South African authorities for protesting against the Turnhalle Constitutional Conference.

 Kameeta served as a member of the Central Committee of the South West Africa People's Organisation (SWAPO) from 1977 to 2002.
 When Namibia became independent in 1990 he was elected as a SWAPO member of the National Assembly, becoming its first Deputy Speaker.
 In 1997 he was elected to SWAPO's Politburo where he remained until 2002.

-Before Namibia’s independence Kameeta was arrested and imprisoned by the South African government.

-After the country’s independence in 1990, he was elected to the Constituent Assembly and the first and second Parliament of the Republic of Namibia, serving as deputy speaker of the National Assembly.

-He has been serving as chairperson of Namibia’s Social Security Commission.

 Kameeta was one of the pioneers of the Basic Income Grant Coalition.
 In 2015, he was appointed Minister for Poverty Eradication and Social Welfare.

-Kameeta has Albinism.
-His prominent role in society has helped fellow albinism sufferers gain better understanding and acceptance.
+Kameeta has albinism.
+His prominent role in society has helped others with albinism gain better understanding and acceptance.